NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      - false
      -
      - Choice
-     - auto, none, Furnace, WallFurnace, FloorFurnace, Boiler, ElectricResistance, Stove, SpaceHeater, Fireplace
+     - none, Furnace, WallFurnace, FloorFurnace, Boiler, ElectricResistance, Stove, SpaceHeater, Fireplace
      - The type of the second heating system.
 If a heat pump is specified and the backup type is 'separate', this heating system represents 'separate' backup heating.
 For ducted heat pumps where the backup heating system is a 'Furnace', the backup would typically be characterized as 'integrated' in that the furnace and heat pump share the same distribution system and blower fan; a 'Furnace' as 'separate' backup to a ducted heat pump is not supported.
 If not provided, defaults to none.
    * - ``heating_system_2_heating_efficiency``
      - false